AleBros/xamarin-docs.it-it/docs/ios/user-interface/ios-ui/haptic-feedback.md

 ## <a name="summary"></a>Riepilogo

-Questo articolo ha illustrato i nuovi tipi di feedback tattili disponibili in iOS 10 e come implementarli in Novell. iOS.
+Questo articolo ha illustrato i nuovi tipi di feedback tattili disponibili in iOS 10 e come implementarli in Xamarin.iOS.

 ## <a name="related-links"></a>Collegamenti correlati